Artem-Viveritsa/FusionJewelryToolkit/README.md

   - **Start Offset** — Distance from the start of the curves to the first gemstone.
 Default: `0 mm`.
   - **End Offset** — Distance from the end of the curves to the last gemstone.
 Default: `0 mm`.
   - **Flip Direction** — Flip gemstone placement direction.
 Starts placing gemstones from the opposite end of the curves.
 Default: `false`.
+  - **Uniform Distribution** — Distribute gemstones uniformly along the curves.
+Ensures gemstones fill the entire available length from start offset to end offset without gaps at the ends.
+Default: `false`.
   - **Size Ratio** — Multiplier for gemstone size based on curve distance.
 Default: `1.0`.
 Range: `0.5–2.0`.
   - **Size Step** — Size discretization step.
 Gemstone sizes are rounded to multiples of this value.
 Default: `0.05 mm`.
 Range: `0–1.0 mm`.
   - **Target Gap** — Target distance between adjacent gemstones along the curve path.
 Default: `0.1 mm`.